feedback

 Important lessons

 • Test what matters most!
-Many people think that CRO involves tweaking different buttons, or following some set of “best practices”.
-The truth is that you have to identify the critical parts of your conversion funnel—then be brave enough to test bold changes to them!
+Many people think that CRO involves tweaking different buttons, or following some set of “best practices.”
+The truth is that you have to identify the critical parts of your conversion funnel—and then be brave enough to test bold changes to them!
 With PhotoShelter, testing the offer was scary, but the pay-off was large.

 • Urge people to take action.
-Split testing verified the benefits of adding more calls to action.
-Once prospects converted, our job was not over: we needed to turn them into happy lifelong customers—ones who would recommend PhotoShelter to their friends.
+Split testing verified the benefits of adding more calls-to-action.
+Once prospects converted, our job was not over; we needed to turn them into happy lifelong customers—ones who would recommend PhotoShelter to their friends.
 To discover another very simple yet extremely valuable change we made to PhotoShelter’s site, subscribe to our newsletter.
 The odds are your site is not doing this and you are missing out on conversions right now.
-Discover this simple change to increase your site’s conversion rate!

 Some of the tools and techniques we used